ghga-de/hexkit/README.md

 For setting up the development environment, we rely on the [devcontainer feature](https://code.visualstudio.com/docs/remote/containers) of vscode.

-To use it, you have to have Docker as well as vscode with its "Remote - Containers" extension (`ms-vscode-remote.remote-containers`) extension installed.
+To use it, you need Docker and VS Code with the "Remote - Containers" extension (`ms-vscode-remote.remote-containers`) installed.
 Then, you just have to open this repo in vscode and run the command `Remote-Containers: Reopen in Container` from the vscode "Command Palette".

 This will give you a full-fledged, pre-configured development environment including:
 - infrastructural dependencies of the service (databases, etc.)
 - all relevant vscode extensions pre-installed
-- pre-configured linting and auto-formating
+- pre-configured linting and auto-formatting
 - a pre-configured debugger
 - automatic license-header insertion

-Moreover, inside the devcontainer, there is follwing convenience command available (please type it in the integrated terminal of vscode):
+Additionally, the following convenience command is available inside the devcontainer (type it in the integrated terminal of VS Code):
 - `dev_install` - install the lib with all development dependencies and pre-commit hooks (please run that if you are starting the devcontainer for the first time or if added any python dependencies to the [`./setup.cfg`](./setup.cfg))

 If you prefer not to use vscode, you could get a similar setup (without the editor specific features) by running the following commands:
 ``` bash
 # Execute in the repo's root dir:
 cd ./.devcontainer